mongodb/terraform-provider-mongodbatlas/website/docs/r/maintenance_window.html.markdown

 # mongodbatlas_maintenance_window

-`mongodbatlas_maintenance_window` provides a resource to schedule maintenance window for your MongoDB Atlas Project, defer a scheduled maintenance up to two times, and to start an available maintenance ASAP.
+`mongodbatlas_maintenance_window` provides a resource to schedule a maintenance window for your MongoDB Atlas Project and/or set to defer a scheduled maintenance up to two times.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.